lucho03/lucho03/README.md

 ### Hi there 👋

-- I'm studying to be a software engineer⚡.
-- I’m currently working on mobile app project🔭.
-- I’m currently learning C/C++, Java, SQL, Python🌱.
-- I'm interested in Kotlin and mobile apps.
+- I'm a web developer and work for UXperience Bulgaria.
+Wordpress, PHP, Javascript, HTML, CSS are the main technologies that I use, but I have an experience with other languages and tools from my high school period.
+You can check my repositories and take all you need.
-- My hobbies outside of programming are football, fitness, movies, and getting fun😄.
+- My hobbies outside of programming are football, swimming, movies, and getting fun😄.

 <!--